sharmapn/geonode_datasovereignty/README.md

-# Indigenous Geospatial Data sovereignty web application integrated within Geonode
+# Indigenous Geospatial Data sovereignty web application integrated within GeoNode

 The Indigenous Geospatial Data Sovereignty application1 is a decentralized geoprivacy framework that implements security functions at the core – within the client’s browser so that no sensitive data leaves the computer unprotected – enabling Indigenous users to protect, share, and control access to geospatial data by themselves and eliminating reliance on a third party.
 An overview of the safeguarding and verification processes is shown in Figure 1.
 The architecture has two main components: a data privacy front-end (implemented into GeoNode) and a back-end that includes the blockchain and the cloud.